2sh/seven-segment-script/README.md

 # Seven-Segment Script

-This library allows you to display text on seven-segment display panels.
+This library provides functionality for displaying text on seven-segment display panels.
-It currently supports converting the following:
+It makes use of a standardized typeface that currently covers the following characters:
 - **Numerals**
 - **Punctuation**
 - **Alphabets** (both uppercase and lowercase):